openhab/static-code-analysis/docs/maven-plugin.md

 Different sets of checks can be executed on different types of projects.

-The tool executes different checks on OSGi bundles and ESH Bindings.
-It uses default configuration files for SpotBugs, Checkstyle and PMD that are stored in the `src/main/resources/configuration`.
+The tool executes different checks on OSGi bundles and openHAB add-ons.
+It uses default configuration files for SpotBugs, Checkstyle and PMD that are stored in `sat-plugin/src/main/resources/configuration`.

 If you want to use a custom set of rules you will have to set the configuration parameters for the individual MOJOs.
 An example configuration may look like this;

 ```
   <plugin>